neos/fusion-form/Documentation/RuntimeActionReference.rst

 Neos.Fusion.Form.Runtime:Redirect
 ---------------------------------

 The redirect action will add a redirection to another page to the response.
 This helps to prevent multiple submits and makes it easier for editors to customize the document.
-The drawnack is that the submitted data can only be used to determine the redirect target.
-The content of the page that is is redirected to cannot be modified by the form.
+The drawback is that the submitted data can only be used to determine the redirect target.
+The content of the page that is redirected to cannot be modified by the form.

 Options: